aaif/working-group-proposals/README.md

 Once submitted:
 - Your proposal is placed in the backlog for triage.
-- You’ll prepare a review presentation, with help from AAIF staff.
 - Your proposal will be scheduled for a future TC meeting, where it will be reviewed.

 Submitters should monitor their submission and respond promptly to comments or requests from the TC or community.